githubpartners/microsoft-learn/github/migrate-cicd-pipelines-to-github-with-github-actions-importer/includes/1-introduction.md

 - Review how to install the GitHub Actions Importer CLI Extension and ensure it's up-to-date
 - Understand the GitHub Actions Importer commands: audit, forecast, dry-run, and migrate as well as learn what is not automatically migrated
-- Run through a mock migration lab exercise for a supported CI platform
+- Run through a mock migration lab exercise for a supported CI platform with the platforms mentioned below

 ## Prerequisites

 - A GitHub account
 - Prior working knowledge of GitHub Actions
 - Organizational access to one of the supported CI/CD platforms below
-- Run through a mock migration lab exercise for a supported CI platform with the platforms mentioned below

 ## Important Notes